Katherine Knight had a history of violence, but when she met John Price her violence escalated to a level no one saw coming.

 Then, the day that the trial commenced, the judge adjourned the case without testimony.
 It seemed, at some point during the night, Katherine Knight had changed her plea to guilty.
 She was escorted to prison that day, and the judge ordered that her papers be marked “never to be released.”
 For the first time in history, a woman in Australia was given a life sentence without parole.

-A fitting sentence, given that she stabbed her boyfriend 37 times, skinned his body, and cooked parts of him into a stew that she intended to serve to his children.
+A fitting sentence, given that Knight stabbed her boyfriend 37 times, skinned his body, and cooked parts of him into a stew that she intended to serve to his children.

 To this day, Katherine Knight still maintains her innocence and refuses to accept responsibility for her actions.
 She’s appealed her sentence before, though the appeal was denied almost immediately.
 Though Knight claims that she has no memory of what she did, that she couldn’t have been capable of such a thing, her past with men tells a rather different, and extremely chilling story.